Special Educational Needs and/or Disabilities (SEND)

 |Manor College||3 & 4||Autistic Spectrum Disorder|

-Admission to an ARP is normally dependent on a child having a statement of SEN, which specifies that the child requires a level of support and/or expertise that would not be found generally in mainstream schools.
+Admission to an Additionally Resourced Provision is normally dependent on a child having a statement of Special Educational Needs, which specifies that the child requires a level of support and/or expertise that would not be found generally in mainstream schools.

-The LA maintains one special school for children aged 3 - 11 (Springwell) and one for young people aged 11 - 19 (Catcote).
+The LA maintains one special school for children aged 3 - 11 (Springwell) and provision for young people aged 11 - 19 is provided by Catcote Academy.
 Both schools have specialist provision for a range of needs including severe or profound and multiple learning difficulties, behavioural, emotional and social difficulties and Autistic Spectrum Disorder.
 Further information can be obtained from the schools:

 Telephone: 01429 266522